nyletara/AppDevFramework/serverSOA/README.md

 ## Project Structure Convention

     .
-    ├── orchestrator          			# Orchestrator folder to connect with services │   ├── application.py          # Flask application orchestrator
+    ├── orchestrator          		# Orchestrator folder to connect with services │   ├── application.py              # Flask application for orchestrator
     ├── service_one          		# Folder for a designated service
     │   ├── application.py              # Flask application for Service One
     ├── service_two          		# Folder for a designated service
     │   ├── application.py              # Flask application for Service Two
     ├── service_three          		# Folder for a designated service
     │   ├── application.py              # Flask application for Service Three
     ├── configurations.txt          # Configuration file with keys (not tracked by git) └── .gitignore            		# tells Git which files to ignore

    Note: AWS Elastic Beanstalk requires the file name to be called "application.py" internally